 On completion of the programme you will leave with far more than just a PhD; you will have the skills, knowledge and acumen to become the future technical leaders in advanced composites, be it in academia or industry.

-The first ACCIS CDT was established in 2009 and is based in the Bristol Composites Institute (ACCIS), a world-leading research centre at the heart of the UK Government Composites Strategy.
-Since then EPSRC has funded two further CDTs within the BCI – the CoSEM CDT being the most recent, with the first intake arriving in September 2019.
+The CDT was established in 2009 and is based at the Bristol Composites Institute (BCI), a world-leading research centre at the heart of the UK Government Composites Strategy.
 BCI has over 150 researchers, many working on industrially relevant projects within the aerospace, wind, marine, and automotive industries.
-BCI also works closely with the National Composites Centre, which is a wholly owned subsidiary of the University working closely with industry to power the full exploitation of composites opportunities for the UK.
-BCI and the NCC work together to engage students, researchers, industry and funders to provide a seamless route for the exploitation of our research, and to enhance opportunities for students and staff.
+BCI works closely with the National Composites Centre (NCC), which is a wholly owned subsidiary of the University, to explore fully all composites opportunities for the UK.
+BCI and the NCC work together to engage students, researchers, industry and funders to provide a seamless route for the exploitation of our research.

 How to apply